 - Drain a can of chickpeas over a bowl to save the aquafaba (aka the liquid from the can).
 Rinse the chickpeas and set aside.

 - After you measure the fenugreek, you need to remove any twigs and crush the leaves (this will help them incorporate with the other ingredients better).
-Either use a mortar and pestle or place 1 tbsp at a time in the palm of your hand and use the fingers of the other hand to crush the leaves.
+Either use a mortar and pestle or place 1 tablespoon at a time in the palm of your hand and use the fingers of the other hand to crush the leaves.

 - In a large mixing bowl, add ¼ cup aquafaba and other paste ingredients.
 Stir to combine.
 The paste will be fairly thin, a have a consistency similar to olive oil.